LukasHaas/cs329s-covid-prediction/README.md

 ```
 This will run the application on your local machine.

-Once you have recorded cough sounds, the most recent one will be saved under `cough_temp.wav` in your project directory.
+Cough sounds will not be saved to any device but are processed using GCP APIs.